-Ever heard about rods and cones from a science class or your eye doctor?
-They’re the components in your eyes that help you see light and colors.
-They’re located inside the retina.
-That’s a layer of thin tissue at the back of your eyeball near your optic nerve.
+Your eyes have components called rods and cones that help you see light and colors.
+They’re located inside the retina, the layer of thin tissue at the back of your eyeball near your optic nerve.

 Rods and cones are crucial to sight.
 Rods are sensitive to light and are important for allowing you to see in the dark.
-Cones are responsible for allowing you to see colors.
+Cones are responsible for your ability to see colors.

 But some evidence exists that there are people who have four distinct color perception channels.
 This is known as tetrachromacy.

 Tetrachromacy is thought to be rare among human beings.
-Research shows that it’s more common in women than in men.
-A 2010 study suggests that nearly 12 percent of women may have this fourth color perception channel.
+Research has shown that it’s more common in women than in men.
+A 2010 study suggested that nearly 12 percent of women may have this fourth color perception channel.

 Men aren’t as likely to be tetrachromats.
-Men are actually more likely to be color blind or unable to perceive as many colors as women.
+They’re actually more likely to be colorblind, or unable to perceive as many colors as women.
 This is due to inherited abnormalities in their cones.

 Let’s learn more about how tetrachromacy stacks up against typical trichromatic vision, what causes tetrachromacy, and how you can find out if you have it.

-The typical human has three types of cones near the retina that allow you to see various colors on the spectrum:
+The typical person has three types of cones in the retina that allow them to see various colors on the spectrum:

 This is known as the theory of trichromacy.
-Photopigments in these three types of cones give you your ability to perceive the full spectrum of color.
+Photopigments in these three types of cones give you the ability to perceive the full spectrum of color.

 Photopigments are made of a protein called opsin and a molecule that’s sensitive to light.
 This molecule is known as 11-cis retinal.
-Different types of photopigments react to certain color wavelengths that they’re sensitive to.
-This results in your ability to perceive those colors.
+Different types of photopigments react to certain color wavelengths that they’re sensitive to, which results in your ability to perceive those colors.